 Carr Valley now sources cow's milk from 40 farms, all located within 20 miles of the plant, and each milking no more than 70 cows.
 Sheep's milk comes largely from one dairy and goat's milk from a group of eight farms in the Green Bay area.
 Carr Valley makes over 65 different cheeses.

 Made from a blend of sheep, goat and cow’s milk, production of Airco takes place in small batches with the aim of creating a cheese with a smooth, pliant texture.
+The rind of Airco is golden brown with an interior paste that is ivory in color.

 Finished cheeses are then naturally smoked over apple wood.
 This creates an array of balanced flavors that begin with sweet notes of sheep and cow’s milk and evolve into gentle flavors of goat’s milk mingled with smoke.
 This provides a cheeses with great depth and length of flavor.